ElianaHuamani/app-credit-multi-module-v1/readme.md

 - Generating schedules for loan applications
 - List of existing loan requests
-- List Requests by Identifier
+- List loan requests by its identifier
-- RESTful API documented with Swagger/OpenAPI
+- RESTful API documented with OpenAPI

 ## Technologies on which it is based: